Pang Tong: Death

 Pang Tong later participated in a battle against Liu Zhang's forces at Luo County (雒縣; north of present-day Guanghan, Sichuan).
 He died after being hit by a stray arrow in the midst of battle.
 He was 36 years old (by East Asian age reckoning) at the time of his death.
 Liu Bei was deeply saddened by Pang Tong's death and he would weep whenever Pang Tong was mentioned.
-Pang Tong was posthumously made a Secondary Marquis (關內侯) after Liu Bei became emperor and established the state of Shu Han in 221.
-In October or November 260, Liu Bei's son and successor, Liu Shan, honoured Pang Tong with the posthumous title "Marquis Jing" (靖侯).
+Pang Tong was posthumously made a Second Class Marquess (關內侯) after Liu Bei became emperor and established the state of Shu Han in 221.
+In October or November 260, Liu Bei's son and successor, Liu Shan, honoured Pang Tong with the posthumous title "Marquess Jing" (靖侯), and bestowed upon his heir the title of Marquess Jingxi (靖西侯).

 Liu Bei had a shrine and tomb constructed for Pang Tong near Luo County.
 The shrine and tomb is located in present-day Baimaguan Town (白馬關鎮), Luojiang County, Sichuan.
 On 25 May 2006, it became a Major Historical and Cultural Site Protected at the National Level.

 Tang Geng about Pang Tong's death

 Tang Geng (唐庚), a scholar from the Song dynasty, in his work called the "Three Kingdoms Miscellaneous Cases" (三國雜事), lamented over the young age at which Pang Tong died, recalling that while Zhuge Liang and Pang Tong were classmates, by the time Zhuge Liang died at a relatively young age of 53, Pang Tong himself was already dead since 20 years.
 He then commented on the fact that the year 219 when Liu Bei took the title of "King of Hanzhong" was also the year Guan Yu died.
 Next year, in 220 Huang Zhong and Fa Zheng died.
 Next year, in 221 Zhang Fei died.
 Next year, in 222 Ma Chao and Ma Liang died.

 Before the foundation has been complete, each of those heroes were lost one following the other as if they were being stolen away.
 Next year, in 223 when Liu Shan took the imperial throne.
 Among the veterans, only Zhuge Liang and Zhao Yun were left.
 Seven years later and Zhao Yun was dead in 229 while Zhuge Liang died five years later in 234.
-At this time, all of those who achieved past glory (勳舊) were gone.
+At this time, all of those who achieved past glory were gone.
 Fa Zheng barely reached 44 years old, Ma Chao 46 years old and Ma Liang 34 years old.
 Zhang Fei was said to be younger than both Liu Bei and Guan Yu; since Guan Yu was several years older than him, he must have been around fifty or so when he died.
 Huo Jun died when he was just 39 years old.

 All of these outstanding individuals are born with great talents yet live a short life; all while Qiao Zhou lived to be more than seventy years old.
 With this, it should be clear to anyone that Heaven no longer favour the Han.